jundalisay/sp/content/en/research/aristotle/meteorology/book-2/part-08.md

 earth, but shut it in.
 So in their struggle with one another the wind caused the earthquake, and the wave by its settling down the inundation.

-Earthquakes are local and often affect a small district only; whereas winds are not local.
+Earthquakes are local and often affect a small district only.
+Whereas winds are not local.
 Such phenomena are local when the evaporations at a given place are joined by those from the next and unite; this, as we explained, is what happens when there is drought or excessive rain locally.

-Now earthquakes do come about in this way but winds do not.
+Earthquakes do come about in this way but winds do not.

 For earthquakes, rains, and droughts have their source and origin inside the earth, so that the sun is not equally able to direct all the evaporations in one direction.

-But on the evaporations in the air the sun has more influence so that, when once they have been given an impulse by its motion, which is determined by its various positions, they flow in one direction.
+But on the evaporations in
+the air the sun has more influence so that, when once they have been given an impulse by its motion, which is determined by its various positions, they flow in one direction.

 When the wind is present in sufficient quantity there is an earthquake.

 The shocks are horizontal like a tremor; except occasionally, in a few places, where they act vertically, upwards from below, like a throbbing.
 It is the vertical direction which makes this kind of earthquake so rare.

 The motive force does not easily accumulate in great quantity in the position required, since the surface of the earth secretes far more of the evaporation than its depths.

 Wherever an earthquake of this kind does occur a quantity of stones comes to the surface of the earth (as when you throw up things in a winnowing fan), as we see from Sipylus and the Phlegraean plain and the district in Liguria, which were devastated by this kind of earthquake.

 Islands in the middle of the sea are less exposed to earthquakes than those near land.

 First, the volume of the sea cools the evaporations and overpowers them by its weight and so crushes them.
 Then, currents and not shocks are produced in the sea by the action of the winds.

 Again, it is so extensive that evaporations do not collect in it but issue from it, and these draw the evaporations from the earth after them.
 Islands near the continent really form part of it: the intervening sea is not enough to make any difference; but those in the open sea can only be shaken if the whole of the sea that surrounds them is shaken too.